tanmayi-dev/fcc-data-visualization/Notes.md

 - A tooltip shows more information about an item on a page when the user hovers over that item.
 There are several ways to add a tooltip to a visualization.
 This challenge uses the SVG `title` element.

 - `title` pairs with the `text()` method to dynamically add data to the bars.

+### Scatterplot with SVG Circles

+- A scatter plot is another type of visualization.
+It usually uses circles to map data points, which have two values each.
+These values tie to the `x` and `y` axes, and are used to position the circle in the visualization.

+- SVG has a `circle` tag to create the circle shape.
+It works a lot like the `rect` elements you used for the bar char